1. What is an OPF?

 - Versioning and Version Migration.
 The framework may support the versioning of objects, that is to say: the framework may allow for different versions of the same class of business object to be maintained within the same repository.

 The framework must support the migration of data when class interfaces change (e.g. when a new version of an application is released).
 The framework must support the process of modifying existing data to fit updated business object metadata.

 Object versioning is possible when coded by the developer.

-- Performance Optimizations.
-The framework must be able to be optimized.
-That is, in performance critical environments where the knowledge of a skilled DBA is required for an application to perform successfully, repository-based optimizations must be available to applications using the framework.
+- Performance Optimisations.
+The framework must be able to be optimised.
+That is, in performance critical environments where the knowledge of a skilled DBA is required for an application to perform successfully, repository-based optimisations must be available to applications using the framework.

 This requirement is well met.
 The developer can either use the auto generated SQL framework, or can code the SQL himself.
 This can become quite complex as managing the persistence of a single object takes four SQL statements (Create, Read, Update, Delete), and four persistence classes to handle the mapping between the object to be saved.
 This is simplified by using a tool called the tiSQLManager, which is used to store the SQL in the database.
 A family of classes is written to interact with this SQL that has been abstracted out of the application.

 - Separation of Business Logic and User Interface.
 The framework must separate user-interface and business logic code, clearly defining the points of integration between the two.
 Its design must take on a “layered” approach, where high-level complex functionality builds upon simpler, lower level services.